hubleto/developer/book/content/pages/ui-components/form-component.md

 The `description` prop similarly describes the table as the `tableDescribe()` method of the Model classes.
 See the example above.

 You don't have to add the `description` prop or the `descriptionSource` prop to the Table component.
 If you don't add these, the Table component will be generated as specified in the Model class description.

-Note that this will display all the columns that are specified in the Model class of the Table component and may result in unexpected display errors.
+> Note that by not adding `description` and the `descriptionSource` prop will display all the columns that are specified in the Model class of the Table component and may result in unexpected display errors.

 If you want to choose which columns to display, change the UI or change permissions, you can specify the `description` prop.
 You also have to add the `descriptionSource` prop and set its value to `props` or `both`, if you want to merge the descriptions of the Model class and the `description` prop.

 For the Table component you have to specify the `onChange` prop and the `onDeleteSelectionChange` prop with the `updateRecord` method.
-You have to specify the `onDeleteSelectionChange` prop too, because when you select an *existing* entry for deletion, the entry will gain a deletion flag in the record data.
+You have to specify the `onDeleteSelectionChange` prop too, because when you select an *already existing* entry for deletion, the entry will gain a deletion flag in the record data.

 ## Opening forms of the added Table components